sahusuman9/Movie_RS_LLM_LangChain_Transformer_RAG/README.md

-# 🎬 Movie Recommender System with LangChain + HuggingFace
+# 🎬 Movie Recommender System with LangChain + HuggingFace + RAG

 ## 📌 Overview
 This project implements a **movie recommender system** that combines: